iocafe/iocafe-doc/source/extensions/switchbox/210318-switchbox.rst

 IO device connects to IO network trough cloud server

-* An IO device or other client connect first to switchbox service in cloud.
+* An IO device, user interface or other client connect first to switchbox service in cloud.

 * This connection is normal IOCOM or ECOM TLS connection, requested IO network is specified in handshake header.